Fairfield County Auditor

 Ainsworth built the original home on the property, where his family, including his daughter Juliet Ainsworth Kinkead, resided.
 The Ainsworth home is believed to be the north section of the original structure, prior to the Fairfield County Auditor's most recent expansion.

-Pictured: (left to right) Portrait of Thomas Ewing Sr.; Portrait of Juliet Ainsworth Kinkead.
+Pictured: Portrait of Thomas Ewing Sr., Portrait of Juliet Ainsworth Kinkead.

 Richard M. Ainsworth died at the age of 51 while en route to New York for a business trip May 14, 1847.
 After his death, his estate was declared insolvent.

-Pictured: Latta & Ainsworth wholesale and retail dry goods advertisement in the Ohio Eagle from September 15, 1832. -
+Pictured: Latta and Ainsworth wholesale and retail dry goods advertisement in the Ohio Eagle from September 15, 1832.

 Records show Snider also farmed the lot across the street prior to the construction of the county courthouse, which began in 1867.
 He leased the property from the county for $13.50 per year so he could have a garden.
 He also purchased 60 acres of land south of the city and started a vineyard.